PrathamSinghal/Dance-Project/README.md

 # Dance-Project

-Open the project in VS Code
+Open the project in VS Code and install all dependencies.
-DO the following steps to run the project on your system Install the dependencies
-// npm init
-// npm install express
-// npm install pug
+Start the project with node app.js.
+Open localhost:8000 in the browser window.